cirosantilli/linux-cheat/compression.md

     tar vxzf "$F".tgz
     tar vxjf "$F".tbz

+#zlib

 #gzip

 #gunzip

 #gz

-gzip files.
+Extension: `gz`.

+Library name: zlib, GNU.

+Popular wrapper: `gzip`, and `gunzip` to unzip.

 Vs zip:

 -   Completely different file types.

--   Both are use the DEFLATE algorithm: <https://en.wikipedia.org/wiki/DEFLATE>, and therefore have very similar compression ratios and speeds.
+-   Both use the DEFLATE algorithm: <https://en.wikipedia.org/wiki/DEFLATE>, and therefore have very similar compression ratios and speeds.

+-   The zlib library does not focus on directories: only single files.
+For this reason it is commonly used together with `tar` which only packs directories into a file.
+For convenience however, the command line executable can deal with `.tgz` files.

--   gzip seems to have very one dominant implementation: GNU, so that gzip can refer to either the utility or format used by that utility.
+-   gzip seems to have very one dominant implementation: GNU zlib, so that gzip can refer to either the utility or format used by that utility.

     zip has many implementations: WinRAR, WinZip on closed source on Windows, Info-ZIP and libzip open source, Info-ZIP being the default one present on Ubuntu 12.04.
-Therefore the term zip usually onlre refers to
+Therefore the term zip usually only refers to the file format.

-If a file is only gz but not tgz you cannot use tar to extract it
+If a file is only `.gz` but not `.tgz` you cannot use tar to extract it.

 Create `a.txt.gz` and `rm` `a.txt`: